laneboysrc/rc-headless-transmitter/documents/architecture.md

 * 9 digital inputs

 ### Hardware inputs

+In the old 27MHz AM car transmitters, the servo pulse decreases ... when the steering is turned CCW (left)
+... when the throttle is pushed forward and increases
+... when the steering is turned CW (right)
+... when the throttle is pushed towards brake/reverse

 Some, or all, *PCB inputs* are connected to control devices such as sticks, pots or switches in a particular transmitter.
 We refer to those as *Hardware inputs*.
 There is a 1:1 relationship between a *Hardware inputs* and a *PCB inputs*.
 A *Hardware input* narrows down the *PCB input* type to one of the following:

 * Analog with center detent, spring-loaded auto-return to center: -100..0..100